gqmaguirejr/DiVA-tools/Importing_MODS_for_student_thesis-20180617a.md

 <a name="figure11">Figure 11: DiVA GUI view of Series fields</a>

-[]{#_Toc517019657 .anchor}Table : Local identifier for the series of
+<a name="table8">Table 8: Local identifier for the series of
-theses (The values are from the Javascript file: ImportForm.jsf.)
+theses (The values are from the Javascript file: ImportForm.jsf.)</a>

 |Option code in DiVA GUI  | Value of the element|
 |-------------------------|-----------------------------------------------------------------------------------------------------------|